 The facilitator will propose a candidate.
 (By the way, the facilitator can ask someone else in the circle to propose a candidate).
 In some contexts, many members could fill a role well enough for the needs of the circle.
 In other contexts, the choice of a particular person to fill a role may be more critical.
-In this example, the facilitator might propose Victor as a facilitator even through Victor is not the most skilled facilitator in the group.
+In this example, the facilitator might propose Victor as a facilitator even though Victor is not the most skilled facilitator in the group.

 The facilitator presents the proposal and say they are making that proposal.
 “I propose that Victor be facilitator in this circle, because this would give him experience and he is eager to learn, for a term of one year.”
 The facilitator then calls for a consent round.
 Consent means that no one has an objection.
 You might find yourself in a position where you are asked to consent or object to someone who is not your preference.
 Remind yourself that in the nomination round, you are being asked about your preference.
 In the consent round, you’re asked about your range of tolerance.
 Only object if you see your participation or the circle’s success impacted by that candidate filling that role.
-Does, for instance, selecting Victor as a facilitator potentially harm the circle’s work/learning?
+Does, for instance, selecting Victor as a facilitator potentially harms the circle’s work/learning?
 If so, then object.
 If not, then consent (on the emotional challenge of objecting to someone, see below).

 If there are objections, do not give up right away, for instance by nominating a different candidate.
 First check and see if there is a way to turn the no into a yes.
 For instance, someone might have an objection because the candidate does not have enough experience, and they think experience is an essential qualification in your circle’s situation (the list of qualifications comes in handy here).
-In that case, figure out if you could get the candidate some extra training, for instance a webinar on facilitation.
+In that case, figure out if you could get the candidate some extra training, for instance, a webinar on facilitation.
 (We happen to have a webinar recording here.)
 Another way to address an objection is to shorten the time frame; if one circle member is not convinced that Victor is a good candidate to be facilitator, would the objector be willing to try Victor for 3 sessions and schedule an evaluation then?
 What can we do to move forward on this decision?
 Remember to go in rounds – tap into group wisdom and be gentle with each other, and you will find a good solution.

 In the consent round, we always start the consent round in a way so that the nominee goes last.
 By that time the nominee will have heard all the other circle members consent or object.
-In sociocracy, we want people to step up into power, and sometimes the confidence and faith of a group gives people what it takes to consent to being selected.
+In sociocracy, we want people to step up into power, and sometimes the confidence and faith of a group give people what it takes to consent to being selected.
 If the nominee themselves objects, for instance for lack of experience, remind them that the whole group had confidence in them, and ask what they would need to be able to say yes.
 Don’t push too hard.
 If there does not seem to be a way forward, the facilitator can nominate someone else.
 Since the other nominations are still on people’s minds, you don’t have to go through the whole process – just make another nomination proposal and go into a consent round.